unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

         all data and reformat the drive or pool anew (see [Redoing a drive formatted with
         BTRFS](#redoing-a-drive-formatted-with-btrfs)).
-* unRAID is committed to staying up-to-date with BTRFS development, so once better tools are ready, they will be available here too.
+* Unraid is committed to staying up-to-date with BTRFS development, so once better tools are ready, they will be available here too.